 We found 6 orthopedic surgeons near Bridgeport, WV.

-Dr. William Doukas is a specialist in orthopedics/orthopedic surgery and sports medicine.
-Patient reviews placed Dr. Doukas at an average of 5.0 stars out of 5.
-He is in-network for Medicaid and Medicare insurance.
+Dr. William Doukas is a physician who specializes in orthopedics/orthopedic surgery and sports medicine.
+Patients rated him highly, giving him an average of 5.0 stars out of 5.
+Dr. Doukas is in-network for Medicaid and Medicare insurance.
 He attended medical school at Uniformed Services University of the Health Sciences, F. Edward Hébert School of Medicine.

-Clinical interests: Hip, Knee, Arthritis, Arthroscopic Surgery, Joint Replacement
+Clinical interests: Hip Problems, Knee Problems, Arthroscopic Surgery, Arthritis, Replacement Arthroplasty

-Dr. Christopher Courtney's area of specialization is adult orthopedic reconstructive surgery.
-The average patient rating for Dr. Courtney is 5.0 stars out of 5.
-Dr. Courtney is in-network for several insurance carriers, including Coventry, Coventry Bronze, and Coventry Silver.
+Dr. Christopher Courtney works as an orthopedic reconstructive surgeon.
+Patients rated Dr. Courtney highly, giving him an average of 5.0 stars out of 5.
+He takes Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
 He studied medicine at West Virginia School of Osteopathic Medicine.